 Group surfing lessons are designed to provide a fun and informative introduction to surfing for absolute beginners.
 You’ll be in a group of up to 8 other likeminded individuals, typically the lessons are made up of a wide variety of budding surfers from solo travellers, couples, groups of friends and families, all eager to give surfing a go.

 Delivered by a friendly and experienced surf coach your group surf lesson is fun and safe environment to pick up the basics.
-Perfect if you want to see what all the fuss is about or if you’re at the start of your surfing path.
+Perfect if you want to see what all the fuss is about or if you’re at the start of your surfing path with surf lessons in Cornwall.

 What will I learn?